coq/coq/doc/sphinx/proof-engine/ltac.rst

    benchmarking purposes.

-You can also pass the ``-profile-ltac`` command line option to ``coqc``, which turns the :flag:`Ltac Profiling` option on at the beginning of each document, and performs a :cmd:`Show Ltac Profile` at the end.
+You can also pass the ``-profile-ltac`` command line option to ``coqc``, which turns the :flag:`Ltac Profiling` flag on at the beginning of each document, and performs a :cmd:`Show Ltac Profile` at the end.

 .. warning::